ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 WantedBy=default.target
 ```

+And you'll want to enable this service: `systemctl --user enable --now unpriv.service`

-#### Firewall (Linux)
+#### Firewall

-5. Now on boot pihole is listening for DNS requests on port 53.
+Now on boot pihole is listening for DNS requests on port 53.
 In the configuration below we will turn off pihole's security filtering so lets build some of our own.
 First, install ufw (probably `sudo apt install ufw`) and then make a file at `~/ufw.sh` with the following contents:

 ```shellsession
 #!/bin/bash